-No exploration works other than desktop data compilation and analysis was declared by Mount Royal Resources Ltd at the Eastmain-Léran project during the quarter ended September 30, 2022.
+No exploration work other than desktop data compilation and analysis was declared by Mount Royal Resources Ltd at the Eastmain-Léran project during the quarter ended September 30, 2022.

-Subsequent to the quarter ended September 30, 2022, on November 24, 2022, Mount Royal stated that analytical results for the 847 soil samples collected over the five (5) target areas during the previous quarter were pending from ALS-Chemex Laboratories of Val-d'Or, Québec.
+On November 24, 2022, Mount Royal stated that analytical results for the 847 soil samples collected over the five (5) target areas during the previous quarter were pending from ALS-Chemex Laboratories of Val-d'Or, Québec.
 Mount Royal as also indicated plans to carry-out a first target specific drilling program comprised of 1,000 m at the Eastmain-Léran project over the coming months.